-I'll never forget the year I tried to do an ice skating birthday party on the cheap by taking a bunch of kids to the ice skating rink at Bryant Park and then herding them over to a diner afterward for dessert.
-How did it go?
-Let's just say if I had known we could have a regular ice skating party for under $250 I probably wouldn't have this nervous tic whenever I hear a zamboni.
+I'll never forget the year I tried to do an ice-skating birthday party on the cheap by taking a bunch of kids to the rink at Bryant Park and then herding them over to a diner afterward for dessert.
+If I had known we could have a regular ice skating party for less than $350 I probably wouldn't have this nervous tic whenever I hear a Zamboni.

 Read on for the real deals on ice skating parties all over New York City.
-We've even dug up all the hidden fees you might not have calculated in so you can truly compare the costs at these seven ice skating rinks.
+We've even dug up all the hidden fees you might not have calculated so you can truly compare the costs at these seven ice skating rinks.

-What you get: VIP Admission, skate rentals, The Parka Lounge for two hours, food and beverage for each child and one accompanying adult per child, goodie bags, balloons and tableware.
+What you get: VIP Admission, skate rentals for kids, The Parka Lounge for two hours, food and beverage for each child and one accompanying adult per child, party host, balloons and tableware.
 Add-on options include face painters, skating lessons and entertainment by Appleseeds.

 Hidden costs: There is no clean-up fee, but there is a host, and although tipping is not expected, it is nice.